 These tests include blood test as well as swabs and cultures for these microorganisms.
 Some examples of testing are below.

 ★ ★ ★ ★ ★Dr. Chaudhary was great.
 I was in need of a new PCP and I’ve found the right one!
 Very comprehensive and friendly.
-He made sure all of my questions were answered, and followed up with clarifying questions to make sure he had all the info he needed.
+He made sure all of my questions were answered and followed up with clarifying questions to make sure he had all the info he needed.

 Chlamydia is a sexually transmitted infection that can affect the anus as well as the genitals.
-Symptoms are often not present, but when they are, these include vaginal or penile discharge, pain with intercourse, painful urination or rectal bleeding (if it involves the rectum).
+Symptoms are often not present, but when they are, these include vaginal or penile discharge, pain with intercourse, painful urination, or rectal bleeding (if it involves the rectum).

-Testing includes a simple swab depending on the area affected, which includes the penile meatus (the opening where urine exits), anus/rectum, as well as the cervix.
+STD testing in NYC includes a simple swab depending on the area affected, which includes the penile meatus (the opening where urine exits), anus/rectum, as well as the cervix.
 Fortunately, Chlamydia is curable with antibiotics.